Madeleine Clays has been a public school teacher in the U.S. for twenty years. She is passionate about education.

 We are told to not penalize students when they don’t turn their work in.

 That’s right.
 In many school districts, teachers are prohibited from giving students failing grades for missing assignments.

 The theory behind this is that since we haven’t seen the student’s work, we cannot evaluate it.
-An F can only be assigned if the quality of work meets the criteria for an F, not for work that hasn’t been submitted.
+An F can only be assigned if the quality of the assignment meets the criteria for an F, not for assignments that haven’t been submitted.

 But if our administrators tell us to not penalize our students for work they don’t turn in, we are obligated to do that or we put our own jobs on the line.

 Students are coming to school increasingly unprepared to learn.

 More and more students are entering our classrooms each year without basic academic skills in reading, writing and math.
 Meanwhile, academic standards are rising across all grade levels.
 This means that the performance gap between where students are currently functioning academically and where they are expected to function is widening.

 Consequently, educators have to work harder to bring these students up to grade level standards.
 With class sizes getting larger across the nation, the pressure teachers are under to bring their growing number of lower performing students "up to par" can at times seem overwhelming.